Zexuz/Snack-Time/README.md

-# MediaHelper
+# What is Snack-Time?
+Snack-Time is a media player that tracks what has been watched, for how long, and what's next.
+It uses files already on the PC.

+* Think Netflix but with local (downloaded) files.
+* Or popcorn-time but with local (downloaded) files.
+* Or Kodi (Formaly known as XBMC)

-Think Netflix but local.
-Uses files from Sonarr and Radarr
+Uses files from Sonarr and Radarr.

 # Requierment

+* Sonarr or/and Radarr
 * RabbitMQ
 * MpcHc
 * Dotnet core 2.1